Aarhus: Cityscape

-Aarhus has developed in stages, from the Viking Age to modern times, all visible in the city today.
+Aarhus has developed in stages, from the Viking Age to modern times, all visible in the city landscape today.
 Many architectural styles are represented in different parts of the city such as Romanesque, Gothic, Renaissance, Baroque, Rococo, National Romantic, Nordic Classicism, Neoclassical, Empire and Functionalism.
 The city has developed around the main transport hubs – the river, the harbour, and later the railway station – and as a result, the oldest parts are also the most central and busiest today.

-The streets of Volden (The Rampart) and Graven (The Moat) testify to the defences of the initial Viking town, and Allégaderingen in Midtbyen roughly follows the boundaries of that settlement.
+The streets of Volden (The Rampart) and Graven (The Moat) testify to the defences of the initial Viking town, and Allégaderingen (comprising the roads Sønder Allé, Vester Allé, and Nørre Allé) in Midtbyen roughly follows the boundaries of that settlement.
 The street network in the inner city formed during the Middle Ages with narrow, curved streets and low, dense housing by the river and the coast.
 Vesterport (Westward Gate) still bears the name of the medieval city gate and the narrow alleyways Posthussmøgen and Telefonsmøgen are remnants of toll stations from that time.
 The inner city has the oldest preserved buildings, especially the Latin Quarter, with houses dating back to the early 17th century in Mejlgade and Skolegade.
 Medieval merchants' mansions with courtyards can be seen in Klostergade, Studsgade and Skolegade.
-By far, the largest part of the present-day city was built during and after the industrialization of the late 1800s, and the most represented architectural styles today are historicism and modernism, especially the subgenre of Danish functionalism of which there are many fine examples.
-The building boom of the 2000s has imprinted itself on Aarhus with a redeveloped harbourfront, many new neighbourhoods (also in the inner city), and a revitalized public space.
-It is also beginning to change the skyline with several dominating high-rises.
+By far, the largest part of the present-day city was built during and after the industrialisation of the late 1800s, and the most represented architectural styles today are historicism and modernism, especially the subgenre of Danish functionalism of which there are many fine examples.
+The building boom of the 2000s has imprinted itself heavily on the cityscape of Aarhus with redeveloped and entirely new neighbourhoods (also in the inner city), of which the redeveloped harbourfront is the largest project.
+The public space of the inner city is in an extended process of revitalisation; the Aarhus River has been reopened and city squares has been redesigned and new ones added.
+The transport system has been transformed with the addition of a new electrified light rail, bicycle roads, and a general redirection of motorized traffic around the inner city.
+The skyline is changing with several dominant high-rises popping up, especially in the inner city.